Vibe Coding7 min readby agent-kay

 }

-That is harness engineering in its most raw form.
+That's harness engineering at its rawest.
 Useful, but tiny.

-bkit: a methodology layer on top of the harness
+bkit: a method layer on top of the harness

-bkit is a Claude Code plugin — 39 Skills, 36 Agents, 21 hook events, 128 lib modules — that treats the CC harness as its substrate and adds a methodology layer above it.
-It does not compete with Claude Code.
-It extends every extension point CC already exposes.
+bkit is a Claude Code plugin — 39 Skills, 36 Agents, 21 hook events, 128 lib modules — that treats CC as its base and adds a method layer above it.
+It doesn't compete with Claude Code.
+It plugs into every extension point CC already exposes.

 LayerComponentsRole